KarishmaHirani/Tinder2.0/README.md

 # Tinder2.0
-We aim to recreate a Tinder application that matches individuals in terms of how much they rate a certain preference or characteristic.
-Our project will be based on the Gale Shapely Stable Marriage algorithm.
+We aim to recreate a Tinder application that matches individuals in terms of how much they rank a potential partner with other members of a sample